mlem/typescript-jasmine/typescript-map-jasmine/README.md

-# Typescript with jasmine and sourcemap files
+# Typescript with jasmine and sourcemaps

 to run this example: